 A monument known by a variety of names – Il Vittoriano or Altare della Patria (Altar of the Fatherland) and also Monumento Nazionale a Vittorio Emanuele II (National Monument to Victor Emmanuel II).

-With the vast amount of buildings in Rome, and those that have been will know what I mean, you still cannot avoid seeing this huge marble monument rising up to the sky.
-Contrasting with the ancient browns around and below from Capitoline Hill.
+With the vast amount of buildings in Rome, and those that have been will know what I mean.
+You cannot avoid seeing this huge marble monument rising up to the sky.
+Contrasting with the ancient buildings around and below it on Capitoline Hill.